-Depending on your child's higher education goals, studying at an international school may better prepare them for university study in another language or back in your home country.
+Depending on your child's higher education goals, studying at an international school (bilingual and monolingual) may better prepare them for university study in another language or back in your home country.

 Benefits of bilingual development

 Integrating multilevel thinking from an early age is proven to help children excel.
-Note: Not all international schools offer bilingual education (as in the main curriculum is taught in both languages, rather than treated as a foreign language).
+Note: Not all international schools offer bilingual education (where the main curriculum is taught in both languages, rather than English being treated as a foreign language).

-Children will develop an understanding of a global world through friendship and learning with international classmates.
+Children will develop an understanding of a global world through friendship and learning with international classmates in international schools.
 This includes exchanges with other international schools, mock UN debates, sports, and arts.

 The three types of international education